boris-kz/CogAlg/README.md

 - the number of layers is fixed, while I think it should be incremental with experience.

 My patterns have match instead of probability, a miss that includes pose variables, plus selected properties of lower-level patterns.
 In my terms, Hinton’s equivariance is a match between misses: differences and distances.
 All these variables are derived by incrementally complex comparison: core operation on all levels of CogAlg.

-My hierarchy is also dynamic: pattern is displaced from level by a miss to new input, then forwarded to existing or newly formed higher level.
+Search hierarchy is also dynamic: pattern is displaced from level by a miss to new input, then forwarded to existing or newly formed higher level.
 So, higher-level patterns include lower-level variables, as well as their derivatives.
 The derivatives are summed within pattern, then evaluated for extending intra-pattern search and feedback.
 Thus, both hierarchy of patterns per system and sub-hierarchy of variables per pattern expand with experience.